 David S. Lashmore

-- BS Engineering Science and Mechanics, University of Florida
+- BS Engineering Science and Mechanics (Engineering Science), University of Florida

-Altogether he holds 42 issued patents and over 90 archival papers.
-Awards include; (1) the Wall Street Journal award, (2) NASA Nano-50, (3) Recognition by the White House of Nanocomp as a National Asset, (4) Time Invention of the Year for compact P/M press (2000) (5) Power Metallurgy Award for Advanced Soft Magnetic Materials (2000), (6) American Electroplaters and Surface Finishers International Research Award, (1994), (7) The Electrochemical Society Blum Award, (1992), (8) The Electrochemical Society Electrodeposition Research Award (1989) Total citiations exceed 1811.
+Patents, Publications, Awards and Teaching: Altogether he holds 42 issued Patents and over 90 archival papers.
+Awards include; (1) the Wall Street Journal award, (2) NASA Nano-50, (3) Recognition by the White House of Nanocomp as a National Asset, (4) Time Invention of the Year for compact P/M press (2000) (5) Power Metallurgy Award for Advanced Soft Magnetic Materials (2000), (6) American Electroplaters and Surface Finishers International Research Award, (1994), (7) The Electrochemical Society Blum Award, (1992), (8) The Electrochemical Society Electrodeposition Research Award (1989).
+Total citations exceed 1811.

 My vision for the future research at UNH include research and development of: